Adopt

 Story

 Shih Tzu puppy fully vetted and ready for adoption.Get to Know Ivy Animal Saints Rescue Society was asked to help with a hoarding situation where several litters of puppies were born in quick succession.
 Dozens of Shih Tzu were living in a very small apartment when hobby breeding quickly became untenable.
 It is an honor to help get all of the adults neutered so the breeding stops, as well as ensure that the babies are placed with lifetime families.
-Ivy's Details Age: 9 months Breed: Shih Tzu birthdate: 2.20.2025 Weight: approximately 7.5 pounds.
-She will be approximately 9 pounds full grown.
-Vaccines and treatments: Rabies Bordetella DHPP, part one and two Other tests and procedures for the litter: Heart worm test - negative Erlichia, Anaplasma, and Lyme test - negative Fecal test - negative Additional procedures: Microchipped Spay surgery Bloodwork - all in normal ranges X-rays to confirm mouth and teeth are healthy Requested adoption donation fee is only $900.
+Ivy's Details Age: 12 months Breed: Shih Tzu birthdate: 2.20.2025 Weight: approximately 9 pounds Vaccines and treatments: Rabies Bordetella DHPP, part one and two Other tests and procedures for the litter: Heart worm test - negative Erlichia, Anaplasma, and Lyme test - negative Fecal test - negative Additional procedures: Microchipped Spay surgery Bloodwork - all in normal ranges X-rays to confirm mouth and teeth are healthy Requested adoption donation fee is only $900.
 This is to partly cover her veterinary bills and care expenses that our 501(c)(3) nonprofit animal rescue incurred to help her.
 Breed and Hair Notes Ivy has hair and not fur.
 She is darling white Shih Tzu with hints of tan.
 PLEASE NOTE: Ivy's hair will grow as it is not fur.
 She will need professional grooming every 4-6 weeks.
 Only apply if you understand the additional maintenance and cost these dear hair-not-fur souls need and are willing to commit to life for such care.
 Ivy has been incredible for her baths, haircuts, and nail trims.
 She is such a love and is so patient.
 Personality If Ivy could walk on her back legs all of the time, she would to keep up with you!
 She was born a dancer and waves with excitement when she sees humans coming.
 If that wasn't enough to make your heart melt into a puddle, she leans into her hugs like it's the most important thing in the world.
 She's a Saint in the truest sense of the word.
 Ivy loves to play and is quite a friend to everyone here -- from baby Shih Tzu to senior Saints here in the sanctuary.
 She likes to keep up with her littermate Jasper and especially snuggles with him.
 Ideal Home It is ideal for Ivy to be in a home with other small dogs and/or very dog friendly cats around.
 She would not do well in a home as the only dog, especially if her people are gone all day at work.
 Families with children are case-by-case.
 Ivy will especially thrive in a home that can give her companionship day and night.
 She’d be okay for a few hours on her own with her siblings if you provided her with puzzles and things to do while you’re away.
 Plan on sharing your sofa and bedroom with Ivy.
 She will want to be by your side, no matter where you are and what you are doing.
-If you have a very secure fenced-in backyard for running and playing, this is ideal for Ivy.
-She is going to be a little girl, even full grown.
+Crating is not an option for Ivy.
+If you need crates for your lifestyle, then Ivy is not an ideal match for you.
+If you have a very secure fenced-in backyard for running and playing, this is ideal for Ivy but not a requirement.
+She is a little Saint.
 She will need exercise but not miles and miles of daily hiking like a working dog.
 She is a companion animal in the truest sense of the word.
 Her goal is to love and be loved.
 Love and Commitment At Animal Saints Rescue Society, our goal is to keep dogs out of overcapacity animal control facilities and out of a re-homing cycle.
 We place the dogs we save into lifetime families.
 With this in mind, we seek families who understand that an adoption is a lifetime commitment.
 The families who adopt from us believe that love is not a feeling, it is a decision.
 Some humans still believe it’s okay to try out a dog for a few weeks, a few months, or even a few years — then discard when they get bored or don’t want to deal with emotional or physical ailments.
-We are looking for the empathetic, kind, and patient humans in this world who view these Animal Saints as family, and they will do whatever it takes to give them what they need.
+We are looking for the empathetic, kind, and patient humans in this world who view these Animal Saints as family, and they will do whatever it takes to keep them safe and cherish them forever.
 Will that family be you?
 We look forward to finding out and receiving your application!
-December 5, 2025, 11:16 pm
+February 22, 2026, 6:45 pm

-We'll also keep you updated on Cilla's adoption status with email updates.
+We'll also keep you updated on Peggy's adoption status with email updates.

 Town of Highlands, NY